Orientation is a celebration of your new journey at Macquarie and a showcase of our fun, vibrant and friendly community.

 This is a big week – classes have started, you're meeting new people every day and the campus is buzzing with activity.
 Here are some essentials to attend to:

-- Make time to check out the Clubs and Societies Sign-up Day in Central Courtyard between 10am and 3pm.
-Don't forget, you can connect with the Student Groups at MacSync and start planning your social calendar for 2017.
+- Make time to check out the Clubs and Societies Sign-up Day.
+Don't forget, you can connect with the Student Groups at MacSync and start planning your social calendar.

 - Bookmark the student homepage – you'll find important notices, upcoming events and can access important links like ask.mq.edu.au, first time log-in and textbook finder.